JayBizzle/Laravel-Migrations-Organiser/README.md

 Then just use the standard artisan commands as you normally would and the package will take care of the rest.

 ### Still to do
-Add a command to move existing migrations into new file structure.
+- Add options to migrate:organise command to allow other actions such as delete migration files once moved.
+- Reverse migrate:organise command?